 While it may feel like the entire world just discovered virtual conferences, they are not brand new nor are they limited to popping on Zoom to try and recreate each and every element of a physical event (which, as we are all learning, doesn’t work all that well).

-In fact, while live video conferencing (aka – Zoom) is a key element of organizing an online event, we’ve researched a few virtual conference software platforms emerging in 2021 to help you decide which one is right for you.
+In fact, while live video conferencing (aka – Zoom) is a key element of organizing an online event, we’ve researched a few virtual conference software platforms emerging to help you decide which one is right for you.

 What Makes a Great Virtual Conference Platform?